ibm-cloud-docs/openshift/locations.md

 {: shortdesc}

+## VPC multizone regions
+{: #zones-vpc}

+VPC resources are provisioned in a region, which is a separate group of zones within a metro.
+The zones are mapped to separate data centers to ensure that resources are distributed evenly across zones in a multizone architecture.
+In the API and CLI, zones use the regional zone name in the API and command line (`us-south-1`), but in the console, zones use by the data center location (`Dallas 1`).
+For the data center code that the VPC zone and location corresponds to, such as `us-south-1` and `DAL10`, see [Multizone regions](/docs/overview?topic=overview-locations#table-mzr).
+{: shortdesc}

 Mumbai (`in-mum`) VPC MZR limitations
 :   **Operating systems**: You can only create clusters at version 4.16 and later in Mumbai and can only use RHEL 9 or RHCOS workers nodes.